How to Apply

 - If the grant is to be combined with other monies, an explanation of the amounts and sources of those funds.

 LOIs are reviewed on an ongoing basis.
-In most cases we will respond within six to eight weeks of receipt.
+In most cases we will respond within six weeks of receipt.

 Step Three: Complete Formal Grant Application